Mohib1402/CMPE255FeatureEngineering/README.md

 ## Overview

-This repository contains the code and resources for a feature engineering assignment focused on audio analysis.
-The main objective of this assignment is to apply various audio feature extraction techniques using the `librosa` library in Python.
+This repository contains the code and resources for a feature engineering assignment focused on audio analysis using multiple audio files.
+The main objective of this assignment is to apply various audio feature extraction techniques using the `librosa` library in Python on 5 different audio files.

 ## Table of Contents